Earth Alive Retreat

 Shanti Om Gaia is a longtime ecospiritual healer, activist, and mystic who has walked thousands of miles on peacewalks in 20 countries and spoken to over 50,000 people about environmental, peace, and holistic health issues.
 He has facilitated numerous deep healing and connecting workshops and gatherings (including energy healing and experiential Deep Ecology) for groups of up to 100 people and served on the EarthStory (ecological retreat) Council and coordinating team for a number of years.

 Chandra Bossard brings decades of experience in personal growth, activism, vegan foods and sustainable living.
-She has worked with children of all ages, in diverse settings including children’s programs at a variety of gatherings, as a child care provider and as a Mom committed to consciously raising her own two home-schooled children in an eco-friendly way.
-She is a storyteller, Co-host of The Monkey and Mama Show on Brattleoboro Community Radio, and lives in an off the grid solar powered straw bale home with her family in Vermont.
+She has worked with children of all ages, in diverse settings including children’s programs at a variety of gatherings, as a child care provider and as a Mom committed to consciously raising her own home-schooled children in an eco-friendly way.
+She is a storyteller, former co-host of The Monkey and Mama Show and current co-host of the Dragon Moon story hour on Brattleoboro Community Radio.
+She lives in an off the grid solar powered straw bale home with her family in Vermont.

 Michelle Reid, Children’s Program Coordinator, is a mother and grandmother with many years of experience of caring for children of all ages – especially at risk youth.
 She’s served as Director of a teen shelter, a teacher, child care provider, foster and adoptive parent.
 She enjoys bringing the magic found in nature to children through teaching 3 Sister Gardening and creating supportive environments that allow children the freedom to explore for themselves.